-JSA / Take 5 - Emergency Works Only 15.3.
+d.
+JSA / Take 5 - Emergency Works Only

-Where emergency works are required e.g. flooding pipes, or utilities failure etc., the worker performing the work is required to perform either a Job Safety Assessment (JSA) or Take 5 risk assessment and establish the controls needed to prevent harm from occurring.
+Where emergency works are required, for example to address flooding pipes or a utilities failure, the worker performing the work is required to perform either a Job Safety Assessment (JSA) or Take 5 risk assessment and establish the controls needed to prevent harm from occurring.
+Emergency jobs are considered as works involving a need to restore essential services or manage an emergency situation e.g. burst water mains, indoor utility failures, power outages, network loss, spills etc.